Patient and Public Involvement in your research

 Can the PPI team organise/run my patient event for me?

-The current pandemic means that all public-facing events are currently on hold.
-However when restrictions are lifted, we will again be happy to provide advice on style and format of patient events, connect you with patient groups we know, help you to publicise your event through our public networks and assist with incorporation of feedback into your research project.
+We are happy to provide advice on style and format of patient events, connect you with patient groups we know, help you to publicise your event through our public networks and assist with incorporation of feedback into your research project.

 I am currently working in health research.
 Can I join the panel?